 No compensation was provided to private hosts.
-Funds were made available at the beginning of the arrivals, to cover hotel and other accommodation costs linked to quarantine measures.22
+Funds were made available at the beginning of the arrivals, to cover hotel and other accommodation costs linked to guarantine measures.

-SOS Malta published a survey on housing in September 2022, where it found that 45% of TP holders were renting an apartment themselves, 31% were in a private apartment or house with or without a foster family and 17% were renting an apartment with another Ukrainian family.
-The rest of the respondents indicated that they were hosted in a house or apartment provided by the authorities (this remains unclear) or were renting a hotel or Airbnb.23
+In a first survey (September 2022) amongst the Ukrainian community, the NGO SOS Malta found that 45% of TP holders were renting an apartment themselves, 31% were in a private apartment or house with or without a foster family and 17% were renting an apartment with another Ukrainian family.
+The rest of the respondents indicated that they were hosted in a house or apartment provided by the authorities (this remains unclear) or were renting a hotel or Airbnb.